ElizabethA01/The-Simon-game/README.md

 # The-Simon-game

-> I built a game that is modelled off the game Simon where you have to follow the patterns.
+> A game application that is modelled off the game Simon where you have to follow the patterns.
 > Live demo

 ## Table of Contents